cfl-temple/portfolio/_pages/team/kylemcginley.md

     research-gate: https://www.researchgate.net/
 education:
  - Education:
-    -- BSEE at Temple University, 1996
+    -- BSECE at Temple University, 1996
-    -- MSEEE at Drexel University, 1998
-    -- PhD EE at Drexel University, 2001
 ---

-Anway Bose is a PhD student in Electrical and Computer Engineering at Temple University.
+Kyle Mcginley is an undergraduate student in Electrical and Computer Engineering at Temple University.